tschutter/digital-dc-power-supply/README.rst

 The 5V (PWR) line is not connected because the ATMega8 gets its 5V power from the circuit board.

-`article 352`_ describes protection resistors for the MOSI, MISO, and SCK lines.
-But I believe that these are related to the fact that `article 352`_ was describing a parallel port programmer interface, and that the Pocket AVR Programmer does not need such protection.
+`Article 352`_ describes protection resistors for the MOSI, MISO, and SCK lines.
+But I believe that these are related to the fact that the article was describing a parallel port programmer interface, and that the Pocket AVR Programmer does not need such protection.

 R3 is a 10K |ohm| pull-up resistor between the RST pin and the positive power supply which prevents the ATMega8 from accidentally